tokio-rs/website/content/docs/getting-started/hello-world.md

 # }
 ```

-Again, we are defining an asynchrous task.
+We are defining another asynchrous task.
 This task will take ownership of the
 socket, write the message on that socket, then complete.
 The `connection`
 variable holds the final task.
 Again, no work has yet been performed.

-`current_thread::spawn` is used to spawn the task on the executor.
+`tokio::spawn` is used to spawn the task on the runtime.
 Because the
-`server` future is running on a `current_thread` executor, we are able to spawn
+`server` future is running on the runtime, we are able to spawn further tasks.
-further tasks on the same executor.
+`tokio::spawn` will panic if called from outside of the runtime.

 The [`io::write_all`] function takes ownership of `socket`, returning a
 [`Future`] that completes once the entire message has been written to the